 When a relationship is made between an attribute and a fact dataset, a foreign key field is inserted into the target dataset.
 This foreign key is populated by references to the primary key values in the dataset at the other end of the relationship.

 GoodData also supports a special data model object for managing time-based data.
-The Date dataset can be added to your projects to manage attribute information and to enable aggregation at the day, week, month, quarter, and year level.
+The Date dataset can be added to your workspaces to manage attribute information and to enable aggregation at the day, week, month, quarter, and year level.
 To learn more about date datasets, see Dates in Logical Data Models.

 In the modeler, the colors help you focus on particular component types.

 GoodData also supports a special data model object for managing time-based data.
-The Date dataset can be added to your projects to manage attribute information and to enable aggregation at the day, week, month, quarter, and year level.
+The Date dataset can be added to your workspace to manage attribute information and to enable aggregation at the day, week, month, quarter, and year level.

-Example: Datasets in GoodData's LDM modeler
+Example: Datasets in the GoodData LDM modeler

-The following logical data model example, created in the LDM Modeler, displays six datasets with data from the GoodData Demo Workspace.
+The following logical data model example created in the LDM Modeler displays six datasets with data from the GoodData Demo Workspace.

 Fact datasets (green)